schematics/schematics/README.md

 8. Removed the demos.
 If this goes well I will write up proper documentation with examples.
 9. Renamed to_json to to_dict and removed all mention of json.
+10. Redid the declarative stuff and field getters and setters.
+Inspired by fungiform by @mitsuhiko.
+11. Redid the compound types, not sure why, but that’s what happens when you start refactoring and don’t know where to stop.

+Finally settled on terminology for receiving and sending data.
+The term "primitive" is used to express a lowest common denominator datatype.
+Usually this would pretty much be a string, but JSON is a little more expressive so we allow a little more here.
+All fields impliment `to_primitive` and `convert`.
+Again, taking queues from fungiform.

 ## Models

-I added classmethod `validate` and `to_json` to the model.
+I added classmethod `validate` and `serialize` to the model.
 This does 90% of what you will need in one class (apart from the actual `schematics.types` classes).
 Here’s some code to show off what can be accomplished with little heavy lifting.

 All the hard stuff is done in the original non-forked library.
 Credit where credit’s due.